 There is a process to follow to be pre-approved for a mortgage.
 Pre-approvals are based almost entirely on financial documents submitted to the lender, so you’ll be asked for a few essential documents.
 These include:

 - Proof of Income: These include W-2s, wage statements, recent pay stubs, tax returns, and other similar documents that show how much you make from your work.

-- Credit Score: The lender will do a hard pull credit inquiry for your credit report.
-In general, a higher credit score results in a lower interest rate and lower monthly payment.
+- Credit Score: The lender will make a hard pull credit inquiry for your credit report.
+A higher credit score generally results in a lower interest rate and monthly payment.

 - Employment Verification: Documentation to verify your employment varies, depending on your job and sources of income.
 The lender may also call your employer.
 If you are self-employed, be prepared to show that your employment is stable, which typically requires your tax return for the last two years.

 - Additional Documentation: Be prepared to supply additional documentation, such as a copy of your driver’s license and your Social Security number (SSN).
 As the process unfolds, you may be asked for additional documentation as deemed necessary.